-Any shareholder who executes and returns a proxy may revoke it:
+Any shareholder who executes and returns a Proxy may revoke it:

-- (a) by depositing a written instrument signed by the shareholder or his, her or its attorney authorized in writing at the office of the Company or TSX Trust, 100 Adelaide Street West, Suite 301, Toronto, Ontario, Canada, M5H 4H1, Attention: Proxy Department, at any time up to 12:00 noon (Toronto time) on May 14, 2021 or 48 hours prior to the time of any adjournment thereof (excluding Saturdays, Sundays and holidays); - (b) by depositing such written instrument with the Chair of the Meeting on the day of the Meeting or any adjournment thereof at any time prior to a vote being taken in reliance on such proxy; or - (c) in any other manner permitted by law.
+- by depositing a written instrument signed by the shareholder or his, her or its attorney authorized inwriting at Computershare, 8th Floor, 100 University Avenue, Toronto, Ontario, Canada M5J 2Y1, Attention: Proxy Department, at any time up to 2:30pm (Toronto time) on May 10, 2023 or 48 hours prior to the time of any adjournment thereof (excluding Saturdays, Sundays and holidays); - (b) by depositing such written instrument with the Chair of the Meeting on the day of the Meeting or any adjournment thereof at any time prior to a vote being taken in reliance on such Proxy; or - (c) in any other manner permitted by law.

-To be voted, proxies must be received by the Company or TSX Trust, 100 Adelaide Street West, Suite 301, Ontario, Canada, M5H 4H1, Attention: Proxy Department, at any time prior to 12:00 noon (Toronto time) on May 14, 2021 or 48 hours prior to the time of any adjournments of the Meeting (excluding Saturdays, Sundays and holidays).
-You may also vote by facsimile at 1-416-595-9593 no later than May 14, 2021 at 12:00 noon (Toronto time).
+To be voted, proxies must be received by Computershare at any time prior to 11:30 a.m.
+PT on May 10, 2023 or 48 hours prior to the time of any adjournments of the Meeting (excluding Saturdays, Sundays and holidays).

-The Common Shares represented by the proxy will be voted or withheld from voting in accordance with the instructions of the registered shareholder on any ballot that may be called for and that, if the registered shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.
+The Common Shares represented by the Proxy will be voted or withheld from voting in accordance with the instructions of the registered shareholder on any ballot that may be called for and that, if the registered shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.